andySigler/homemade-hardware/Arduino-SMD/readme.md

 ###Bootloading

+If for some reason you want to change the bootloader, you have to edit the `avrdude.conf` before bootloading.
+This build uses the ATMega328, and not the more common ATMega328p, making the Arduino IDE unable to recognize the chip.
+This can be fixed by adding a new device signature to the Arduino IDE's 'avrdude.conf' file.

-This build does not use the ATMega328p.
-Therefore, if for some reason you want to change the bootloader, you have to edit the `avrdude.conf` while bootloading.
-These steps will guide you through editing your `avrdude.conf` file.
-However, once done bootloading, these changes must be undone in order to send your sketches to the Arduino.
+The steps below will guide you through adding the device signature in order to bootload the ATMega328.
+However, once done bootloading, these changes must be undone in order to then send sketches to the Arduino.

 #####Step 1
 Quit the Arduino IDE if it is open.